Sedation in kids - Sedating children in weird places

 Important elements to be sure of are:

-1. the type of sedation.
-It is well known that, in general anaesthesia you do need to have some sort of response.
+It is well known that, in general anaesthesia, you do need to have some sort of response.
 In addition, you need to consider if what you’re really talking about is analgo-sedation because you’re expecting some pain to be dished about.

-However the most important element for us, is the environment.
-As the title reports, it is very important evaluating the scenario.
+However, the most important element for us is the environment.
+As the title reports, it is very important in evaluating the scenario.
 But even more important is the influence and the serenity you can give to your little patient.
-No matter what kind of environment is, but if you can be self confident and show a relaxed expression, pretending that everything is alright, the patient will be, of course, calm and will not impede medical care steps.
+No matter what kind of environment is, but if you can be self-confident and show a relaxed expression, pretending that everything is alright, the patient will be, of course, calm and will not impede medical care steps.